St. Paul, Alaska: Facilities and utilities

 Water is supplied by wells and an aquifer and is treated.
 There are two new wooden tanks; one 500,000 gallon and one 300,000 gallon.
 All 167 homes and facilities are connected to the piped water and sewer system and are fully plumbed.
 An ocean outfall line was recently added for seafood processing waste.
 The city collects refuse.
 The Tribe operates a recycling program which is currently on hold.
 A landfill, incinerator, sludge and oil disposal site have recently been completed.
 A new $3 million power plant came online in 2000.
 A small wind turbine provides power and hot water to the village office, but it is not connected to the power grid.
 Electricity is provided by St. Paul Municipal Electric Utility.

 TDX Power's first energy-generation facility was built on St. Paul Island.
 Completed in 1999, the wind energy-based electric and thermal cogeneration facility was widely regarded as one of the more technologically advanced wind-energy power projects in America.
 The TDX Power wind/diesel hybrid facility is known for its efficiency and reduction in diesel fuel consumption.
 The 120 ft-tall turbine is a major point of pride for the ecologically conscious Aleut community of Saint Paul.
 Two additional units were installed in 2007.
 Each unit is rated at 225 kW and the blade lengths are 44.3 ft (13.5 m).

 Health care

 Local hospitals or health clinics include St. Paul Health Clinic.
 The clinic is a qualified Emergency Care Center.
 St. Paul is classified as an isolated town/Sub-Regional Center.
 It is found in EMS Region 2H in the Aleutian/Pribilof Region.
 Currently the City of St. Paul's Department of Public Safety provides no emergency medical services to residents or visitors on island.
 Two advanced life support ambulances sit idle at the community clinic due to a lack of staffing and funding provided for by the city.

 Education

 St. Paul is served by the Pribilof Island School District, headquartered in the city.
-St. Paul School is attended by 73 students and covers grades K–12.
+St. Paul School is attended by 73 students.